xizhonghua/GreenDC-Summary/papers/PruhsS10_schedule-energy.md

 ### Question
 - For the job settings, it seems there is no deadline, we only have the revenue function  I<sub>i</sub>(t) which has value 0 when t approximates infinity.
 - For the job settings, it seems that a job only requires one machine node at a time, i.e., it is not parallel job.
+- What is the running time of checking whether a job could have positive income?
+You might get it from Lemma 1.

 ### Comments
 - Since for each job the revenue function I<sub>i</sub>(t) is irrelavant to the size of the job, thus this scheduling problem is equivalent to weighted jobs scheduling.